 If you have already read my “About Us” page you will know I work in the fashion industry as a designer.
 I have found a job I enjoy with a group of people who I love, but the more I learn on a daily basis about the fashion industry the less it sits comfortably with me.
 I want to feel deeply proud of my work on every level, and for my ethics and my job to be able to sit side by side.

-There is another proportion of people who I have met over the years who seem blissfully unaware of the effects of fast fashion, happy to meet their targets and go home, and when broached on the subject of the negatives, lets just say it can become quite awkward.
-I guess because the dialogue just is not there yet.
-Never the less I have never been one to avoid awkward conversations, and I have taken to start to bringing some issues up in conversations in small doses, trying to engage in positive conversations, just slowly planting the seeds of change.
-Sooner than we know the many seeds planted, one or two have to grow.
-Cheesy reference, but you can visualise what I mean.
+There is another proportion of people who I have met over the years seem blissfully unaware of the effects of fast fashion.
+I guess because the dialogue in the work place is just beginning.
+I have taken to bringing some issues up in conversations in small doses or simply engaging with people when it naturally comes up, trying to partake in positive conversations, just slowly planting the seeds of change.
+Sooner than we know the many seeds planted, one or two have to grow, right?
+Creating hopefully a more inclusive and rewarding industry.

 I am proud to class myself as a forward thinker, which isn’t always an easy path to forge.
 Sometimes I feel it would be much easier to have blinkers on, but I don’t think I have ever been that kind of person.